 If you haven’t yet reached the validation stage, don’t fret.
 You are not alone as it’s a work in progress for many organizations.
 On the road of information overdrive, it may be helpful to stop and ask: what do we have, how is it defined and how am I going to tie it to feedback data which is going to tell me how to elevate my customers’ experiences.
 And if the answer is insufficient or tenuous, then it may be well worth the extra effort of erasing the board and starting fresh.

 What is your experience and which step is more challenging for your organization?
-Please, let us know on our LinkedIn page.
+Please, let us know.